-Hubel, Wiesel, and others soon discovered that these later stages involved additional maps in occipital, temporal, and parietal cortex.
-Combining information from earlier stages in different ways, neurons in these areas analyzed visual stimuli in terms of such features as color, shape, direction of motion, and identity of objects (see Bechtel, 2008, for details of this history).
-A similar history led to the identification of motor (Leyton & Sherrington, 1917) and somatosensory (Penfield & Boldrey, 1937) maps as well as tonotopic maps in auditory processing areas (Woolsey & Walzl, 1942).3 The advent of tools such as fMRI later fostered the discovery of maps in more anterior brain areas, notably those involved in attentional and working memory tasks (Sereno, 2001; Hagler & Sereno, 2006).
+for details of this history).
+A similar history led to the identification of motor (Leyton and Sherrington 1917) and somatosensory (Penfield and Boldrey 1937) maps as well as tonotopic maps in auditory processing areas (Woolsey and Walzl 1942).3 The advent of tools such as fMRI later fostered the discovery of maps in more anterior brain areas, no-tably those involved in attentional and working memory tasks (Sereno 2001, Hagler and Sereno 2006).

 In this section I have described how neuroscientists seek to identify representations, especially maps, in the brain.
 Typically they do not elaborate on foundational issues, such as what it means to be a representation, what kinds of neural data license what kinds of inferences regarding representations, and the implications of these inferences and of representation talk more generally.
-Despite their reticence, it is fairly clear that neuroscientists' approach is guided by the assumption Dretske articulated, according to which a process is presumed to carry information about its causes.
-Thus, techniques such as single cell recording and fMRI proceed by presenting stimuli (experimenter-designed causes) to the organism and recording of the resulting activity in the brain.
+Despite their reticence, it is fairly clear that the neuroscientists' approach is guided by the assumption Dretske articulated, according to which a process is presumed to carry information about its causes.
+Thus, techniques such as single cell recording and fMRI proceed by presenting stimuli (experimenterdesigned causes) to the organism and recording the resulting activity in the brain.
 Neural maps are inferred from the correspondences found between the topology of the sensory field and that in the resulting map.
 Seldom as explicit as in Hubel and Wiesel's papers, but sometimes implicit, is a thorough-going analysis of how certain downstream brain areas act as consumers of these maps, typically by deriving from them more specialized maps, but sometimes instead using them to determine behavioral responses.
-In one of the most impressive studies pinning down a representational function in the brain, Britten, Shadlen, Newsome, and Movshon (1992) established the role of MT in representing motion by combined three kinds of data: (a) deficits in perceiving motion after lesions to MT; (b) single cell recording from MT during the presentation of motion stimuli; and (c) microstimulation of MT designed to bias a monkeys' response to perceiving ambiguous motion displays.
+In one of the most impressive studies pinning down a representational function in the brain, Britten et al. (1992) established the role of MT in representing motion by combining three kinds of data: (a) deficits in perceiving motion after lesions to MT; (b) single cell recording from MT during the presentation of motion stimuli: and (c) microstimulation of MT designed to bias a monkey's response to perceiving ambiguous motion displays.
 In their single-cell recording experiments the researchers were relying on the causal relation to the stimulus, while in appealing to the monkey's perceptual responses the researchers were targeting the consumer of this information.